BerryWei/BerryWei/README.txt

-I'm a graduate student in the Computer-Aided Engineering (CAE) division, Department of Civil Engineering at National Taiwan University.
-My research interest mainly focuses on computational techniques to bridge the relationship between mechanical properties and material microstructure.
-Also,  I am interested in developing AI-based surrogate models and physics-informed neural networks to accelerate multi-scale modeling for designing materials.
-My research has recently focused on the simulation of acoustic cavitation induced by ultrasonic activation during endodontic therapy.

-Research Field:
-   - Multi-scale and multi-physics materials modeling
-   - Crystal plasticity
-   - Molecular dynamics
-   - Finite element analysis

-Certification:
-- Professional Engineer(PE) of Civil Engineering
+I am a Ph.D. student in the Department of Civil Engineering at National Taiwan University, specializing in the application of Artificial Intelligence (AI) to materials science and engineering.
+My current research focuses on developing deep material networks for homogenization.
+Broadly, my work aims to bridge the gap between the microstructural characteristics of materials and their macroscopic mechanical properties through the design of innovative computational models.